Xilinx/Vitis-Tutorials/AI_Engine_Development/AIE/Feature_Tutorials/14-implementing-iir-filter/Part1a/README.md

 * `[input|output]_plio::create()` declares the width of the data bus used in the PL and the associated input/output file used during the simulation.
 * `connect(in.out[0], section1.in[0])` tells the tools that kernel input is connected to the `in` port.
 * `dimensions(section1.in[0])` declares the number of samples required to be collected before the executing the kernel.
 * `connect<parameter>(cmtx1, adf::async(section1.in[1]))` tells the tools that an *asynchronous* run-time parameter is required for the *first* execution of the kernel.
-Subsequent executions use the *latest* runtime parameter available, that is if the asynchronous parameter is only sent *once*, then that parameter is/ reused for the remaining life of the kernel.
+Subsequent executions use the most recent run-time parameter.
+If you send the asynchronous parameter only one time,, it is reused for the kernel lifetime.
 * `connect(section1.out[0], out.in[0])` tells the tools that the kernel output is connected to the `out` port.
 * `dimensions(section1.out[0])` declares the number of samples the kernel generates during each invocation.
 * `source(section1) = "kernel.cpp"` tells the tools where to find the source code for the kernel.